Spider-Woman (Jessica Drew): Post-Secret Wars

 In the debut issue of the new volume set after the Secret Wars, Jessica is in the second trimester of pregnancy and still works as a private investigator.
 Although there were various debates about the father's identity, after the baby's birth, Jessica admitted that, while she had been in a relationship over nine months ago that started her interest in a family, the man left before she could bring it up directly, prompting her to go to a sperm bank instead.
 She eventually gives birth to a son whom she names Gerry.
 Gerry also inherited her power set.
-After Porcupine is nearly killed by the Hobgoblin, Jessica and Roger fall in love and start dating while continuing to raise Gerry.
+After Porcupine is nearly killed by Hobgoblin, Jessica and Roger fall in love and start dating while continuing to raise Gerry.

-During the "Secret Empire" storyline, Spider-Woman is among the heroes that are trapped in the Darkforce dome that surrounds Manhattan following a fight with Hydra's Army of Evil.
-Spider-Woman was attracted to a signal flare fired by Jennie Sheldon and J. Jonah Jameson as she saves them from Kraven the Hunter.
-Jennie Sheldon took pictures of the fight.
-She, along with Ben Urich and the Kingpin, also helped Doctor Strange reclaim his Sanctum Santorum from Baron Mordo, who had also captured Daredevil, Iron Fist, Luke Cage, and Cloak.

 During the "Spider-Geddon" storyline, Spider-Woman comes together with the Spider-Army again as she is part of Kaine Parker's group on their mission to claim the crystal containing Solus' lifeforce before Verna claims it.
-She was able to escape with it during the fight with Verna and the Hounds.
-Spider-Woman makes it back to Earth-616 where she has the crystal.
-Unfortunately, she arrived at New U Technologies, where she is grabbed by Jennix.
-After being hit by Spider-Woman's venom blasts, Jennix instructs Daemos to share his food with Brix and Bora.
-As Daemos starts to feed off of Spider-Woman, she states that she got her powers from a radiation blast which Daemos notices the radiation in her lifeforce.
-Jennix has a change of plans and instructs Daemos to place Spider-Woman in stasis so that Jennix can study her later.
-Right now, Jennix places the crystal in the cloning machine enabling Solus to live again.
-In the end, the Spider-Army manages to free Jessica and defeat the Inheritors, by using the cloning technologies to revert them into babies.
+She escapes with the crystal during the fight with Verna and the Hounds.
+After returning to Earth-616, Spider-Woman is captured by Jennix, who takes the crystal and uses it to resurrect Solus.
+In the end, the Spider-Army manages to free Jessica and defeat the Inheritors, using cloning technology to revert them into babies.

-During the "Empyre" storyline, Spider-Woman is recruited to Captain Marvel's personal Accuser Corps and receives a copy of the Universal Weapon that was made by Doctor Strange.

-In Gang War, Jessica works to find Gerry after he disappears, eventually discovering that he was kidnapped by Hydra and rapidly aged into an adult to serve them as Green Mamba.
+In the storyline "End of the Spider-Verse", Spider-Woman is attacked by Spider-Man Noir, who had been controlled by Shathra.
+She is severed from the Web of Life and Destiny, effectively killing her.
+The Web is later cleansed of Shathra's corruption, resurrecting Spider-Woman.
+In the storyline "Gang War", it is revealed that Gerry Drew was kidnapped by Hydra during the period that Jessica was dead, rapidly aged into an adult, and manipulated into serving Hydra as Green Mamba.